priv-kweihmann/meta-sca/docs/conf/extra/score.md

 # Configuration for score

-This module does try to calculate a score (like pylint does) for all found finding by the configured tool.
+This module does try to calculate a score (like pylint does) for all findings.
 It divides the score into 3 sections

 * security - covering all the issues that might be security relevant
 * functional - functional defects
 * style - only stylistic issues

 You can configure a threshold value to issue a warning or an error when the calculated score is below.
-This should help you identifing modules that are or bad quality in a certain way.
+This should help you identifying modules that are of bad quality.

 Do not expect any other output of this module than a warning or an error in build console (if you have the bitbake module enabled also there).